jchergu/marm/README.md

 - Collect all paths that lead to that item ("Conditional Pattern Base")
 - Build a conditional FP-Tree just for the item
 - Recursively extracts patterns

+#### The Results
+After running the ARM process, several outputs are generated in the `data/processed` folder:
+- `arm_onehot.csv`: the one-hot encoded dataset used for ARM
+- `arm_transactions.txt`: the transactions file used for ARM
+- `arm_association_rules_{confidence}_{timestamp}.csv`: all the generated rules with support, confidence, lift, antecedents and consequents
+- images in images/ folder: several plots to visualize itemsets and rules distributions

+### Pipeline Summary
+- data loading and cleaning
+- data preprocessing and discretization
+- ARM with FP-Growth
+- rules simplification and interesting rules extraction